| Bali Usada - a week of Tapa Brata with Merta Ada

 "if you're religious."
 He'd bring up science, studies, research,

+genetics and inheritance.
 The retreat was called Tapa Brata One.
 Tapa Brata

 means ascetic practice - a time of limits and focus.
 It was a course in